 - How to create the machines you need on Exoscale account: one to host the ELK stack and a second to host a demo web application.

 - How to start ELK using Docker compose.

 - How to use the Docker logging driver to route the web application logs to ELK.

-Mac users: you’ll need the latest Docker Toolbox.
+Mac users: you’ll need the latest Docker Desktop.

 On both systems you’ll need to install Exoscale’s

 cs tool, which you can grab with the Python ecosystem’s